sailesh-prasad/Online_Food_Ordering_System/README.md

-# Restaurant Ordering and Delivery Platform
+# Food Ordering System

 ## Introduction

 The goal of this project is to streamline the interaction between customers and restaurants, improving the online food ordering experience.
 The platform will enable customers to search for restaurants, browse menus, place orders, and track their deliveries in real-time.
 For restaurants, it will provide a system to manage orders, assign delivery personnel, and offer live updates on order status.
-The platform will also integrate delivery management features, including real-time tracking and geolocation data capture.
+The platform will also integrate delivery management features, including real-time tracking and geolocation data capture, as well as email notifications for user registration, login, and order updates.

-**Key Features:**
+### Key Features:
-- **Customer:** Search for restaurants, browse menus, place orders, track deliveries.
+- **Customer**: Search for restaurants, browse menus, place orders, track deliveries, and receive email notifications.
-- **Restaurant:** Manage orders, assign deliveries, update order statuses.
+- **Restaurant**: Manage orders, assign deliveries, update order statuses.
-- **Delivery Management:** Capture geolocation data, display real-time tracking on maps.
+- **Delivery Management**: Capture geolocation data, display real-time tracking on maps.

-**Technologies:**
-- Modern web technologies and frameworks, such as React.js, Django, and Docker.
+### Technologies:
+- Web development with **HTML**, **CSS**, **JavaScript**.
+- **Django** for backend development and API integration.
+- **SQLite** for development database.
+- **Docker** for containerization.
+- **Email Notifications** using **Django Email** for order confirmation, user registration, and login.

 ---

 ## Project Scope

 ### **For Customers:**
-- **Search for Restaurants** by name, cuisine, or location.
+- **Search for Restaurants**: Customers can search for restaurants by name, cuisine, or location.
-- **Browse Menus** and place orders for food.
+- **Browse Menus**: Customers can view menu items and select their desired food.
-- **Real-Time Order Tracking** to view the delivery status and estimated arrival.
+- **Real-Time Order Tracking**: Customers can view the delivery status and estimated arrival time.
+- **Email Notifications**: Customers will receive confirmation emails upon order placement and successful delivery.

 ### **For Restaurants:**
-- **View and Manage Orders**: Restaurants can view incoming orders, accept or decline them, and track order status.
+- **View and Manage Orders**: Restaurants can view incoming orders, accept or decline them, and track order statuses.
-- **Assign Delivery Personnel**: Allocate delivery tasks to drivers.
+- **Assign Delivery Personnel**: Allocate delivery tasks to available drivers based on proximity.
-- **Update Order Status**: Provide real-time updates on order progress.
+- **Update Order Status**: Provide real-time updates on order progress, such as “Preparing”, “Out for Delivery”.

 ### **Delivery Management:**
-- **Geolocation Tracking**: Capture delivery routes and locations for real-time tracking.
+- **Geolocation Tracking**: Real-time tracking of the delivery agent’s location during delivery.
-- **Live Map-based Updates**: Display delivery progress on a map in real-time.
+- **Live Map-based Updates**: Display delivery progress on a map in real-time for both customers and restaurant staff.

-### **Scalability & Usability:**
-- Designed to handle high user traffic.
-- Secure and reliable services to ensure smooth transactions and communication.

 ---